radius-project/docs/docs/content/operations/platforms/kubernetes/metadata.md

 When key(s) defined for labels/annotations at different levels are the same, the last level in the order takes precedence.

-Container/Service > Applications > Environment
+Environment -> Applications -> Container/Service

 Container/Service has the highest precedence, compared to applications and environment

-## Behavior of Kubernetes metadata in the realm of other things

-### Reserved Key Prefix
+### Reserved keys
 Certain labels/annotations have special uses to Radius internally and are not allowed to be overriden by user.
 Labels/Annotations with keys that have a prefix : `radius.dev/` will be ignored during processing.

-### Order of Extensions processing
+### Order of extensions processing
+Other extensions may set Kubernetes metadata.
+For example, the `daprSidecar` extension sets the `dapr.io/enabled` annotation, as well as some others.
+This may cause issues in the case of conflicts.
-Radius already uses extensions type to add a Dapr sidecar and to manually scale on containers.
-The order in which they are executed is as follows from first to last:
+The order in which extensions are executed is as follows, from first to last:

 Container -> Dapr Sidecar Extension -> Manual Scale Extension -> Kubernetes Metadata Extension